ares-emulator/ares/README.md

-  --fullscreen           Start in full screen mode --system system        Specify the system name --shader shader        Specify GLSL shader name to load (requires OpenGL driver)
+  --fullscreen           Start in full screen mode --system system        Specify the system name --shader shader        Specify GLSL shader name to load (requires OpenGL driver) --setting name=value   Specify a value for a setting --dump-all-settings    Show a list of all existing settings and exit
 ```

 The --system option is useful when the system type cannot be auto-detected.